spdustin/ChatGPT-AutoExpert/System Prompts.md

 Let's see what `SYSTEM` messages are used behind the scenes at ChatGPT, and how they might influence custom instructions.

+> [!NOTE]
+> I have added whitespace to some prompts to improve readability/formatting.

 **All examples are from GPT-4**.

 ## Standard chat